Again, refuse to hand over the unclassified record to the custody of the House Oversight Committee.

 You know, a lot of this doesn't have to happen.

-You know, it's um just like everything doesn't have to be banned either, like dishwashers and gas stoves and gas furnaces and fossil fuels and gas-powered cars and washing machines and light bulbs and refrigerators, uh air conditioners and jewels, etc.
+You know, it's just like everything doesn't have to be banned either, like dishwashers and gas stoves and gas furnaces and fossil fuels and gas-powered cars and washing machines and light bulbs and refrigerators, air conditioners and jewels, et cetera, et cetera.

-None of none of these things have to be you know gotten rid of.
+None of these things have to be gotten rid of.

 None of them.

-You know, but if you look at the science of forestry, you know, there are certain things.
+But if you look at the science of forestry, there are certain things.

-The United States forest definition is, you know, they have what a controlled burn is.
+The United States forest definition is they have what a controlled burn is.

-It is described by our own Forest Service as uh a prescribed burn.
+It is described by our own Forest Service as a prescribed burn.

-Uh they are controlled applications of fire by a team of fire experts under specified weather conditions to restore to restore health to ecosystems that def depend on fire.
+They are controlled applications of fire by a team of fire experts under specified weather conditions to restore health to ecosystems that depend on fire.

 You minimize the spread of pests, insects, and disease.

-You remove un unwanted species that threaten the species native to the to that ecosystem.
+You remove unwanted species that threaten the species native to that ecosystem.

-You provide forage for game, you provide improve the habitat for threatened and endangered species.
+You improve the habitat for threatened and endangered species.

 Lower the risk of more dangerous fires, increase water availability, increase plant diversity, help control invasive species, reduce tree competition, improve wildlife habitats.